November 6, 2015

 · Chinese Programs Abroad

 The Program Committee accepts submissions of one-page proposals, in either English or Chinese, for a fifteen-minute presentation on subjects relevant to the themes listed above.
-Please send proposals by January 24, 2014.
+Proposals must be submitted by the January 15th, 2016 deadline.
 Individual proposals will be grouped into panels according to themes.

-Limited funding for travel expenses (up to $500.00 if traveling from Asia, $300.00 if traveling by airplane in North America, including local transportation; and up to $100.00 by automobile or train, including tolls and incidentals) will only be available to participants who present papers, one person per institution.
+Limited funding for travel expenses (up to $500.00 if traveling from overseas, $300.00 if traveling by airplane in North America (includes Canada), including local transportation; and up to $100.00 by automobile or train, including tolls and incidentals) will only be available to participants who present papers, one person per institution .
 We realize this may not be sufficient to cover the actual cost of travel, but we hope you will be able to secure additional funds from your home institution.
 Breakfast, lunch, and dinner will be provided on Saturday for all participants.

 Professor, East Asian Studies